 In their prime, each outfit contributed to the Irish economy and provided jobs for many.
 But nothing in this world lasts forever.
 So it may have been for the best that Joe Griffin did not see the sad demise of his two favourite companies.
 IGB and Waterford Glass were taken over by multi-nationals and eventually closed on financial grounds.
 The latter finished with an employee sit-in over redundancy payments.
 An outcome unthinkable under Griffin’s control.

-Few, if any, of Joe Griffin’s Custom House Fire Brigade comrades operated in company boardroom environments like he did.
+Very few, if any, of Joe Griffin’s Custom House Fire Brigade comrades operated in company boardroom environments like he did.
 He does, however, have one thing in common with nearly all of them.
 His name, patriotism and many achievements are unfamiliar to most people today.
 But not entirely forgotten.